-- Continuing to improve drainage at the pump track. - Improving and possibly expanding the pump tracks. - A natural surface loop trail for family-friendly cycling, walking and running.
+- Continue to improve drainage at the pump track. - Improve and expand the existing pump tracks. - Develop a natural surface loop trail for family-friendly cycling, walking and running.
 Off-road cycling skill features (like rocks, logs, or skinny bridges) could be added along the sides.